Jerry Schilling talks about his book about Elvis Presley, Myrna Smith & White House Visit

-Myrna Smith Interview: You were closer to Elvis than most since you were married to Elvis’ friend Jerry Schilling
+Myrna Smith… “We were closer to Elvis than most since I was married to Elvis’ friend Jerry Schilling”

 Myrna Smith: I was married to Jerry from 1982 to 1987 and we’re still good friends.
 Jerry and I started dating in 1973 and so I got a chance to spend more time with Elvis than others.
 I flew on Elvis’ plane, spent time at Graceland and usually stayed on the same floor as Elvis in the hotels when were on tour.
 In California I would stay at Elvis’ house on Monovale.

 When did you get the call to work with Elvis